ghillb/cybu.nvim/README.md

 **_Cy_**[cle]**_bu_**[ffer]**_.nvim_** provides two modes.
 The first is essentially a wrapper around `:bnext` & `:bprevious`, which adds a customizable notification window, that shows the buffer in focus and its neighbors, to provide context when cycling the buffer list with the provided plugin commands / key bindings.

-The second mode adds the same customizable window providing context, but the list of buffers is ordered by history.
+The second mode adds the same customizable window providing context, but the list of buffers is ordered by last used.
 It is more akin to the `[Ctrl] + [Tab]` functionality a web browser might provide.

 See [:help cybu.nvim](https://github.com/ghillb/cybu.nvim/blob/main/doc/cybu.nvim.txt) for the docs.